 “At Lone Star College (Texas), an argument turned physical, with one of the students ultimately pulling a gun and injuring the other, wounding a college maintenance worker as well.”

 There are two problems with these cases.
 Neither occurred while concealed handgun permits were allowed on these campuses.
 The Texas Southern University case occurred in October 2015, about a year before the campus carry bill went into effect in Texas.
-The Lone Star College incident occurred in January 2013 and community colleges in Texas aren’t allowed to have concealed carry until August 2017.
-In addition, neither case involved someone with a concealed handgun permit.
+The Lone Star College incident took place in January 2013 and community colleges in Texas aren’t allowed to have concealed carry until August 2017.
+Also, neither case involved someone with a concealed handgun permit.

 The Associated Press has this story Lithia Springs, Georgia on August 17, 2017.
 It isn’t clear at this date whether this was an accident or suicide or even if the person had a permit to carry the gun or even if the school had set up a policy that let permitted concealed handguns to be carried on school property.

 Douglas County sheriff’s Sgt.
 Jesse Hambrick says no students were hurt, and no other injuries were reported.

 Hambrick tells The Associated Press that the teacher took the weapon into Lithia Springs High School about 7:15 a.m.
 Thursday and then suffered a self-inflicted gunshot wound in a classroom.

 Hambrick said authorities don’t believe any students witnessed the shooting.